Skip to content

 Carn Mhic an Toisich — common questions

-Carn Mhic an Toisich is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 556m of ascent and takes most walkers 4-6 hours.
-Terrain: Hydro track on the lower flank, then thick heather and recurring peat hags on the broad moor.
+On the OutdoorSCOT scale, Carn Mhic an Toisich comes in at 4/5 — challenging.
+Expect roughly 13km and 556m of ascent on the usual route — 4-6 hours for most parties.
+Underfoot: Hydro track on the lower flank, then thick heather and recurring peat hags on the broad moor.

 Where do I park for Carn Mhic an Toisich?